capacitive/hvac-x-mqtt-broker/agentic/prompts.md

+## Amazon Q

+### Standalone Go Modules (execution independence)
+I'm trying to figure out how to create a utility Go project in a subfolder of this main project.
+The problem is that any subfolder based app requires the mod.go to contain its dependcencies.
+Is there a way to create completely isolated Go apps in subfolders that don't affect the main project Go app in any way?
+Please research related Go documentation on the web, and learn how to do this, if you're able to get access to the www.

 ### Test App (mini service)

 I would like you to create a small test app that emulates a sail-sensor's behaviour.